lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### value-sent CDA

 The value-sent action can be used when the field value is not known by both the Compressor and the Decompressor.
-The value is sent in its entirety.
+The field is sent in its entirety, using the same bit order as in the original packet header.

 If this action is performed on a variable length field, the size of the residue value (using the units defined in FL) MUST be sent as described in {{var-length-field}}.